ovh/docs/pages/platform/ai/ecosystem_01_lettria_billing_features_capabilities/guide.en-gb.md

 #### Example 1: 1 GPU app with for 10 hours then deleted

-Deploy one Lettria app with AI Deploy, with 1 GPU and we keep it running for 10 hours then we **delete it**.
+We deploy one Lettria app with AI Deploy, with 1 GPU and we keep it running for 10 hours then we **delete it**.

 *You receive thousands of calls: it's included (no pay per call provided, you pay running compute).*